SuperMiata / 949 Racing Miata set up tips

 Miatas over 180whp or so can add +1/8" total toe in at the rear to attenuate corner exit power oversteer.
 Autocrossers forced to run wheels much narrower than optimum for the tire width will usually benefit from 1/8 to as much as 1/4" front toe out (CAUTION, this front toe out rapidly wears your tires on the street).

-We're finding on some tracks that we're faster with as much as -4° front camber. record tire temps and test to see what works for you.
+We're finding on some tracks that we are faster with as much as -4° front camber.
+Record tire temps and test to see what works for you.
 If you can't get enough front camber with your NA, welcome to the club!
 ISC Racing offers a offset front upper Delrin bushings optimized for 7" SCCA ITA wheels but they reduce bump travel with 8" or wider wheels.
 The Super Pro offsets, while pretty and very well made, won't stay in place so skip those.
-The lower the ride height, the more static front camber you will get.
+The only front lower bushing that will work is a custom Delrin or Acetal offset that is pinned in place by a bolt or stud.
+Only the forward bushing should be used in conjunction with a normal (not offset) urethane or rubber bushing.
+Installing a delrin/Acetal in forward and aft postions of the front control arms will cause binding The lower the ride height, the more static front camber you will get.
 This is one of the reasons we like to run the front ends as low as possible.
 The NB front subframe has a slightly higher roll center and more camber gain.
 For this reason, it is the best solution to gain more front camber and help keep the roll center closer to the CG after lowering.
 If your class allows the NB front subframe, do it.